justinmayer/virtualfish/docs/plugins.rst

 Plugins
 =======

-Virtualfish comes in-built with a number of plugins.
+VirtualFish comes in-built with a number of plugins.

-You can use them by passing their names in as arguments to the virtualfish loader in your ``config.fish``, e.g.::
+You can use them by passing their names in as arguments to the VirtualFish loader in your ``config.fish``, e.g.::

    eval (python -m virtualfish auto_activation global_requirements)